minio/minio/docs/setup-replication-between-two-sites-running-minio.md

 ```
 You can run `` mc diff --help`` on your terminal for more details.

-Note: We are going to inrtoduce continuous replication feature in `mc mirror` which will enable the sites to be in sync without having the need to set up cron job.
+Note: We are going to introduce continuous replication feature in `mc mirror` which will enable the sites to be in sync without having the need to set up cron job.

 # Explore Further
 * [Minio Quickstart Guide](https://docs.minio.io/docs/minio-quickstart-guide)